 Should I buy a Turbo Trainer or an Exercise bike?

 If you’re an avid spinner and love indoor cycling classes, you should get an exercise bike.
 It will feel much more natural, give you a similar experience to what you get in a spinning studio.
-With bikes the Peloton, you get loads of other value added features such as HIIT and Yoga classes.
+With bikes like the Peloton, you get loads of other value added features such as HIIT and Yoga classes.
 It's a spin bike ready for a serious cardio workout.

 I am an Ultra Distance Cyclist from the UK.
-I have been lucky enough to have broken World Records and been in many Bikepacking Races.
+I have been lucky enough to have broken world records and been in many bikepacking races.
 If I’m not riding bikes I’m writing about them.